 Neglected Scalp Health

 "Inflammation is not our skin's friend," says Dr. Zeichner.
 "Even chronic, low-grade inflammation can interfere with healthy hair follicle functioning."
 Sadly, interfering with our hair follicles is a pretty easy mistake to make.
 "Infrequent shampooing and product buildup from dry shampoo, leave-ins, or improper rinsing can really block the follicle opening," says Reslan.
 "Over time this causes the follicle to become inactive and create a permanent effect."
-Not taking care of our scalps can lead to issues like dandruff and psoriasis, so following Reslan's advice by washing frequently and rinsing thoroughly to avoid product build-up is key to taking preventative measures against hair loss.
+Not taking care of our scalps can exacerbate issues like dandruff and psoriasis, so following Reslan's advice by washing frequently and rinsing thoroughly to avoid product build-up is key to taking preventative measures against hair loss.

 Dr. Zeichner also reminds us that hair thinning is a scalp issue rather than a true hair issue.
 "When hair follicles are not working the way that they should, hairs may grow thin or fall out," he says.
 "Look for hair and scalp serums that work directly on the follicles, like the Grande Cosmetics GrandeHair Enhancing Serum ($125) which contains a specialized peptide that helps support healthy functioning of your hair follicles."